Part: 3 - - Filling out the Free Application for Federal Student Aid

 financial assistance when determining the student's eligibility for

-Direct Loans or Federal Family Education Loans.
-Veterans education
+need-based Direct Loans or Federal Family Education Loans.

-receives veterans education benefits, the applicant must report the
+If an applicant receives veterans education benefits, the applicant

-amount of monthly benefits that he or she expects to receive during
+must report the amount of monthly benefits that he or she expects